About Eastbound Theatre

 Words from the Front

-Words from the Front was the inaugural title and due to its populartiy, continues to be presented at various venues throughout the state.
-New dates coming soon.
+Words from the Front was the inaugural title presented in the Plays in Development series.
+Due to its popularity, it continues to be presented at various venues throughout the state.

 Recent debuts on the MAC Stage have included: